ouspg/trytls/README.md

 We currently are working to support following backends implementing the tests:

- * Local backend in the test driver itself (aka `localhost` backend) [WIP]
+ * Local backend in the test runner itself (aka `localhost` backend) [WIP]
  * TryTLS backend both as docker based "run-it-yourself" packaging and as a hosted service provided by us [WIP]
  * [BadSSL](https://badssl.com)

-Test drivers should should allow user to test against all or any of these backends.
+Test runners should should allow user to test against all or any of these backends.

 ## TryTLS Team